SummaryRead the full fact sheet

 - too tired to bother

-- no readily available breakfast foods in the house.
+- no breakfast foods readily available in the house

 Research has shown that schoolchildren are more likely to eat breakfast if easy-to-prepare breakfast foods are readily available at home.
 Some quick suggestions include:

-- fresh fruits
+- fresh fruits and raw nuts

 Where to get help